simon-anthony/sqldev_krb/README.md

   -J java_home     Specify JAVA_HOME (default: C:\Oracle\sqldeveloper\jdk\jre) if unset
-                    use SetJavaHome from product.conf or SQL Developer built-in JDK name             The cache or keytab of which to list the contents When no cache or keytab is specified the default action is to search for all credential caches```text
+                    use SetJavaHome from product.conf or SQL Developer built-in JDK name             The cache or keytab of which to list the contents When no cache or keytab is specified the default action is to search for all credential caches
 ```

 ### krb_ktab